jobyjope/myrelase24-11-2025/README.md

-I am from frist BANCHC
+I am from secod BANCHC